Parthgarg200/QR-code-generator/README.md

 python index.py
 ```

-This command will generate a qr code image in the same folder itself.
+This command will generate a qr code image in the same folder itself.<br>
 The project can convert any URL into its QR-CODE.